Disability Tax Credit Rates by Province, Canada 2026

 For 12 of 13 provinces and territories, the provincial DTC is claimed automatically on your federal return.
 CRA sees that you have an approved T2201 on file, then applies the provincial disability amount on the corresponding provincial Form 428 (for example, ON428 for Ontario, BC428 for British Columbia).
 You do not file a separate provincial form.

 Québec is the one exception.
-Québec residents file the federal T2201 with CRA and a separate form TP-752.0.14 with Revenu Québec for the provincial credit.
-The medical criteria are similar but the determinations are independent.
+Québec residents file Form T2201 with CRA for the federal DTC and Form TP-752.0.14 with Revenu Québec for the provincial credit.
+The medical criteria are similar, but the CRA review and the Revenu Québec review are independent.
 It is possible to be approved federally and denied provincially in Québec, though uncommon.

 If you moved provinces during the tax year, your DTC rate is determined by your province of residence on December 31.
 You do not need to re-apply when moving; the approved T2201 is nationwide.
 See our T2201 form guide for step-by-step application help, or our DTC denied guide if a previous application was rejected.